-3.0 Implementation
+5.0 Implementation

-3.1 Introduction
+5.1 Introduction

-The Design Control Architect (W Architect Inc.) will review all submissions for compliance with these Architectural Design Guidelines through a privately administered design review process that coordinates the site planning, architecture, and landscape design of the streetscapes of the community.
+The Design Control Architect (Watchorn Architect Inc.) will review all submissions of all land uses (residential, institutional, commercial and employment) for compliance with these Architectural Design Guidelines through a privately administered design review process that coordinates the site planning, architecture, and landscape design of the streetscapes of the community.